 The integrity of ESG management used by a fund is more difficult to verify.
 Some funds have commissioned an external agency to rate their portfolios, based on the ESG scores of companies within the portfolio.
 Mindful Money considers this is good practice and is encouraging all funds on the Mindful Money platform to undertake an ESG rating of their portfolio to build confidence in the integrity of their ESG management.
 There are still few funds that have published this information.

 Verification can also be provided through credible certification processes, such as RIAA’s process.
 Mindful Money has worked with RIAA on a recent review of that process.
-The RIAA certification process is currently the most robust way to verify that funds are using ESG management.
+As noted above, the RIAA certification process is currently the most robust way to verify that funds are using a high standard of ESG management.

-On the platform, the criteria specified by investors will be compared with the attributes of different investment funds, and a short list of funds recommended to users.
-They will be provided with information on fund attributes, such as past returns, fees, investment approach and the latest PDS, with comparator tables.
+On the platform, the criteria specified by investors will be compared with the attributes of different investment funds, and a short list of Mindful Funds recommended to users.
+They will be provided with information on fund attributes, such as past returns, fees, investment approach and the latest PDS, with comparative tables.

 When investors are ready to make a decision, they will be linked to the fund provider to invest, with an API to identify Mindful Money as the source of the lead.
 Providers will contribute a small fee to help pay for Mindful Money’s costs of social marketing of RI and operation of the platform.
 There is clear messaging on the platform explaining that investments through the platform will result in a financial contribution to Mindful Money and allow the platform to remain free for users.

-Income from donations or contributions from fund providers will initially be used for promotion of RI and platform operating costs.
+Income from donations or contributions from fund providers will initially be used for platform operating costs and the promotion of ethical investment.
 In the future, any additional income will be used to fund charitable work on issues such as financial inclusion, environmental improvement and sustainability.

-Visit the Mindful Money website and find the fund that fits your values.
+Use the Mindful Money website to find a KiwiSaver fund or investment fund that fits your values.